usmanbvp/Telecom-Customer-Churn-Prediction/README.md

 5. Once you have trained and evaluated the model, you can save it in the [`models/`](models) directory for future use.

-6. Optionally, deploy the churn prediction model as a web application by following the instructions in the `app/` directory.
+6. Optionally, deploy the churn prediction model as a web application by following the instructions in the [`Deployment`](churn_deployment) directory.

 ## Additional Resources